surrsurus/gazelle/README.md

 # gazelle
 Gazelle - A scripting language inspired by LISP and Scheme

+# Usage

+#### Windows

+1. Firstly, you'll need Python 2 which can be downloaded [here](https://www.python.org/downloads/)
+2. Download the [latest release](https://github.com/surrsurus/gazelle/releases) of Gazelle
+3. Run `win-repl.bat`

+#### Linux/Mac OS

+1. Install Python 2 with your package manager of choice (though on most linux distros it should be included by default)
+2. Download the [latest release](https://github.com/surrsurus/gazelle/releases) of Gazelle
+3. Run `linux-repl.sh`

 # Why Gazelle?
 Gazelle is:
 - **Easy to setup**